pymupdf/PyMuPDF/docs/page.rst

    .. index::
       pair: flags; searchFor
-      pair: hit_max; searchFor
       pair: quads; searchFor

-   .. method:: searchFor(needle, hit_max=16, quads=False, flags=None)
+   .. method:: searchFor(needle, clip=clip, quads=False, flags=None)

+      *(Changed in v1.18.2)*

-      Searches for *needle* on a page.
+      Search for *needle* on a page.
 Wrapper for :meth:`TextPage.search`.

       :arg str needle: Text to search for.
 Upper / lower case is ignored.
 The string may contain spaces.

-      :arg int hit_max: Maximum number of returned occurrences.
+      :arg rect_like clip: *(New in v1.18.2)* only search in this area.
       :arg bool quads: Return :ref:`Quad` instead of :ref:`Rect` objects.
       :arg int flags: Control the data extracted by the underlying :ref:`TextPage`.
-Default is 0 (ligatures are dissolved, white space is replaced with space and excessive spaces are not suppressed).
+By default ligatures are expanded, white space is replaced with spaces and hyphenation is detected.

       :rtype: list

+      :returns:

-      :returns: A list of :ref:`Rect` or  :ref:`Quad` objects each of which  -- **normally!** -- surrounds one occurrence of *needle*. **However:** if the search string spreads across more than one line, then a separate item is recorded in the list for each part of the string per line.
-So, if ``needle = "search string"`` and the two words happen to be located on separate lines, two entries will be recorded in the list and consumed from *hit_max*: one for "search" and one for "string".
+        A list of :ref:`Rect` or  :ref:`Quad` objects each of which  -- **normally!** -- surrounds one occurrence of *needle*. **However:** if parts of *needle* occur on more than one line, then a separate item is geberated for each part of the string per line.
+So, if ``needle = "search string"``, two rectangles may be generated.

+        **Changes in v1.18.2:**

+          * There no longer is a limit on the list length (removal of the ``hit_max`` parameter).
+          * If a word is **hyphenated** at a line break, it will still be found.
+E.g. the word "method" will be found even if hyphenated as "meth-" / "od" by a line break, and two rectangles will be returned: one surrounding "meth" (without the hyphen) and another one surrounding "od".

-      .. note:: The method supports multi-line text marker annotations: use the full returned list as parameter for creating the annotation.
+      .. note:: The method supports multi-line text marker annotations: you can use the full returned list as **one** parameter for creating the annotation.

       .. caution::

-         * The number of returned objects will **never exceed** *hit_max*.
-Hence, if you get this many items, you cannot know whether you missed some.

-         * If *needle* is a longer sentence with multiple words and *hit_max* is smaller than the word count, you may not see enough rectangles to reflect **even one** full search string.

-         * There also is a trickier aspect: the search logic regards **contiguous multiple occurrences** of *needle* as one: assuming *needle* is "abc", and the page contains "abc" and "abcabc", then only **two** rectangles will be returned, one containing "abc", and a second one containing "abcabc".
+         * There is a tricky aspect: the search logic regards **contiguous multiple occurrences** of *needle* as one: assuming *needle* is "abc", and the page contains "abc" and "abcabc", then only **two** rectangles will be returned, one for "abc", and a second one for "abcabc".

    .. method:: setMediaBox(r)